anthonyshort/anthonyshort.me/source/2012/03/scss-coding-style.html.markdown

 }
 </pre>

 Within a selector block I first define the @extends.
 It's almost like when defining and extending a class in PHP or Ruby.
-Having these at the top immediately shows what type of object you're dealing with and how it related to the rest of the objects in the stylesheet.
+Having these at the top immediately shows what type of object you're dealing with and how it's related to the rest of the objects in the stylesheet.

 <pre class="prettyprint linenums">
 .class {